 Radial Timber’s Rustic Grey 8019mm Decking

-For many modern buildings on flat ground that use a common slab-on-ground construction, timber decks will be relatively close to the ground and designers & owners need to be made aware of the potential issues.
+For many modern buildings on flat ground that use a common slab-on-ground construction, timber decks will be relatively close to the ground and designers and owners need to be made aware of the potential issues.
 This means they may be subject to higher residual moisture content than a deck structure that is 1 metre off the ground and design/drainage becomes so much more important.
+The recommendation for decks is to have at least a 400mm clearance off the ground while taking into consideration how water will fall away from underneath the deck.
 If water and moisture is not considered when building a deck close to the ground issues with movement, excess swelling and even rot will arise down the track.

 Other Points To Consider